ajs-voices/ascendant/notes/plot-points.md

-# The Ascendant and the End of the World Plot Points
+# The Game of Souls

-## The Game of Souls Plot Points
+## The Overarching Plot Points

 1. In the beginning there was the umbra, energy representing both order and chaos, and they were bored so they created a game
 1. The playing board was a planet called earth, and humans souls were the currency - whoever had the most souls was winning